weblab-staff/submission-portal/README.md

 - **hand-in link**: the link to the google form. to set up team name autocompletion, go to the google form editor, then open the settings menu and hit "get pre-filled link". in the "team name" field, type `$TEAMNAME` and then then hit "get link". use this as the hand-in link
 - **response link**: this is a link to the responses spreadsheets

+remember to enable auto-grade, as this is disabled by default